nrmndev/nrmndev-fw/README.md

 - ⚡️ **Performant**: Optimized for high performance and lightweight applications.
 - 🧩 **Modular**: Import only the components you need to reduce bundle size.
 ```

+## Technologies Used

+This framework is built with the following technologies:

+- **TypeScript**: A strongly typed programming language that builds on JavaScript.
+- **Sass**: A powerful CSS preprocessor that allows you to use variables, nested rules, mixins, and more.

+Make sure you have these tools set up in your development environment to use this framework effectively.

 ## API Documentation